siilas/newrelic-terraform/README.md

 # Newrelic Terraform #

-*Example to create New Relic alerts creation with Terraform.*
+*Just a test creating New Relic alerts with Terraform.*

 ### Useful links ###